SciBorgs/SciGuides/archive/Simulation.md

 ## Simulation Classes

-This section will heavily reference the WPILIB docs [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/introduction.html).
+This section will heavily reference the WPILib docs [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/introduction.html).

 Before doing anything with simulation, make sure desktop support is turned on.
 Follow [these instructions](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/introduction.html).
 Use [the next doc](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation) as reference for the GUI when working with it (same as above).

-WPILIB contains generic simulation classes for different mechanisms (like `ElevatorSim`) based on physical details and constraints about your system.
+WPILib contains generic simulation classes for different mechanisms (like `ElevatorSim`) based on physical details and constraints about your system.
 You can see a full list of them and examples on using them [here](https://docs.wpilib.org/en/stable/docs/software/wpilib-tools/robot-simulation/physics-sim.html).

 ### Widgets